 Radiotherapy may be used after an operation to remove your lymph nodes, and can also be used to help relieve the symptoms of advanced melanoma.

 Radiotherapy uses controlled doses of radiation to kill cancer cells.
 It is given at the hospital as a series of 10 to 15 minute daily sessions, with a rest period over the weekend.

 Many side effects can be prevented or controlled with medicines your doctor can prescribe, so let them know about any that you experience.
 After treatment has finished, the side effects of radiotherapy should gradually reduce.

 In recent years there have been major advancements in treating melanoma.
 The medications used to treat melanoma are changing as new formulations are being introduced into clinics.

 The medications currently being used include:

 However, not everyone is suitable for these drugs.
-Your specialist will discuss an appropriate treatment with you, and many people are entered into clinical trials (see clinical trials, below).
+Your specialist will discuss an appropriate treatment with you, and many people are entered into clinical trials.

 Chemotherapy involves using anti-cancer (cytotoxic) drugs to kill the cancer.
 It is normally used to treat melanoma that has spread to parts of the body and is mainly given to help relieve symptoms of advanced melanoma.